RsTaK/Articles/article.md

 Imagine three people: Ben, Jonny, Cris.

-So, Ben comes out with a plan to create a machine where one can put up a raw Apple and a processed Jam would come out from another end.
+So, Ben comes out with a plan to create a machine where one can put up a raw apple and a processed jam would come out from another end.

 He contacts his friend Jonny.
 Together they work and develop a machine based on Ben's idea.

 Now they want to use the power of the machine to further improve its commercial use.
 They contact Cris.
-Now Cris uses the processed Jam given by machine to create Jam Sandwich which he sells out and everyone gets the profit.
+Now Cris uses the processed jam given by machine to create jam sandwich which he sells out and everyone gets the profit.

 <img src="images\apple.png" alt="drawing"/>